Torsion braneworlds in a tensor-vector gravity: Bulk fields

+The scalar massless mode for $\zeta=0$ is sketched in fig.(\ref{scalarzeromode}).
+Note that the dissipative coupling shifts the massless mode from the origin.
+As shown in the fig.(\ref{scalarpotentialdissipative}), the shift in the massless mode is due to the break of the $Z_2$ symmetry on the potential.

-For $\zeta\neq 0$ the analogue SUSY symmetry is broken, albeit the massive tower remains not localized.
-Further, for a scalar field witout the torsion coupling, the potential exhibits a symmetric profile where the higher $\zeta$ is the deeper the potential well around the origin becomes, as shown in Fig.(\ref{scalarpotential}).
-Thus, for a strong non-minimal coupling the potential approaches a reflectionless potential, as the P\"{o}schl-Teller found in \cite{weyl2}.
-The torsion coupling breaks the $Z_2$ symmetry of the potential producing a barrier for $z<0$ and a well for $z>0$, as shown in Fig.(\ref{scalarpotential-torsion}).
-Moreover, the massless mode is modified by the torsion coupling by
+For $\zeta\neq 0$ and $\alpha=0$, albeit the massive tower remains not localized.
+Further, for a scalar field without the torsion coupling, the potential exhibits a symmetric profile.
+For $\zeta<0$, the nonminimal coupling leads to a potential well around the origin, as shown in Fig.(\ref{scalarpotentialnonminimal2}).
+On the other hand, for $\zeta>0$, the potential exhibits a symmetric barrier at the origin, as depicted in the Fig.(\ref{scalarpotentialnonminimal1}).